mcguffin/the-paste/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Paste files and image data from clipboard into the WordPress media library.
+Paste files and image data from clipboard and instantly upload them to the WordPress media library.

 == Description ==